Minxrod/PTC-EmkII/readme.txt

 $ mkdir build/
 $ mingw32-make

-Note that Windows versions of some setup tools are scripts are not yet provided; they will be added "soon"
+Note that Windows versions of some setup tools and scripts are not yet provided; they will be added "soon"

 = Documentation =